Traditional story: Fairy tale

-A fairy tale (pronounced /ˈfeəriˌteɪl/) is a type of short story that typically features folkloric fantasy characters, such as fairies, goblins, elves, trolls, dwarves, giants, mermaids or gnomes, and usually magic or enchantments.
+A fairy tale (pronounced /ˈfeəriˌteɪl/) is a type of short story that typically features folkloric fantasy characters, such as fairies, goblins, elves, trolls, dwarves, giants, merfolk or gnomes, and usually magic or enchantments.
 However, only a small number of the stories refer to fairies.
 The stories may nonetheless be distinguished from other folk narratives such as legends (which generally involve belief in the veracity of the events described) and explicitly moral tales, including beast fables.

 In less technical contexts, the term is also used to describe something blessed with unusual happiness, as in "fairy tale ending" (a happy ending) or "fairy tale romance" (though not all fairy tales end happily).
 Colloquially, a "fairy tale" or "fairy story" can also mean any far-fetched story or tall tale.

 In cultures where demons and witches are perceived as real, fairy tales may merge into legends, where the narrative is perceived both by teller and hearers as being grounded in historical truth.
 However, unlike legends and epics, they usually do not contain more than superficial references to religion and actual places, people, and events; they take place once upon a time rather than in actual times.

 Fairy tales are found in oral and in literary form.
 The history of the fairy tale is particularly difficult to trace because only the literary forms can survive.
 Still, the evidence of literary works at least indicates that fairy tales have existed for thousands of years, although not perhaps recognized as a genre; the name "fairy tale" was first ascribed to them by Madame d'Aulnoy in the late 17th century.
 Many of today's fairy tales have evolved from centuries-old stories that have appeared, with variations, in multiple cultures around the world.
 Fairy tales, and works derived from fairy tales, are still written today.

 The older fairy tales were intended for an audience of adults, as well as children, but they were associated with children as early as the writings of the précieuses; the Brothers Grimm titled their collection Children's and Household Tales, and the link with children has only grown stronger with time.

 Folklorists have classified fairy tales in various ways.
 The Aarne-Thompson classification system and the morphological analysis of Vladimir Propp are among the most notable.
 Other folklorists have interpreted the tales' significance, but no school has been definitively established for the meaning of the tales.

 A fairy tale with a tragic rather a happy ending is called anti-fairy tale.